9. Motivational problems with ADHD

 9.1.2.
 Procrastination: not being able to do things until the last minute

 The problem with ADHD is not a fundamentally incorrect prioritization (in the sense of a general “technical” inability to do so), but an inappropriate prioritization program (stress reactions without adequate stressors).
-In people with ADHD, it is not the neurophysiological ability to distinguish between important and unimportant things that is impaired, but rather an emergency program that is activated without there being an appropriate reason for this.
+In people with ADHD, it is not the neurophysiological ability to distinguish the important from the unimportant that is impaired, but rather an emergency program that is activated without an appropriate reason.
 This emergency program is useful (for all higher organisms) in the event of acute stress that threatens survival.
 In this case, the focus is shifted to the things that are important in the immediate here and now - everything else is blocked out or postponed.

 The actual ability to concentrate and pay attention is not impaired in ADHD.
 It is the ability to direct attention that works differently in persons with ADHD than in people without ADHD.